I'm Honey!

 “We are the hero of our own story” – Mary McCarthy

 When a woman joins one of my groups, she is eager for help and advice.
 She feels the need to come to terms with a problem(s) she is facing.
-She needs a group of women facing her difficulty(s) to wrap their arms around her and tell her she is not alone.
+She needs a group of women and partners facing her difficulty(s) to wrap their arms around her and tell her she is not alone.
 She also knows this is her opportunity to help her new female friends.

 I want every woman to regain her optimism after she shuts down from an unexpected event.
 To stay shutdown is not living.